 Brig.
 Gen. Evan Shelby Jr. of Tregaron, Wales

 Brig.
 Gen. Evan Shelby Jr., born in 1725 in Tregaron, Ceredigion, Wales to Evan (Dhu) Shelby (Selby) and his wife Catherine Morgan and was baptised in St. Caron’s church.
-This Evan Shelby’s birth is frequently confused with that of his younger brother Evan who was born in 1720 and died as an infant in 1721.
+This Evan Shelby’s birth is frequently confused with that of his earlier brother Evan, who was born in 1720 and died as an infant in 1721.

 Evan and his family immigrated to America from Tregaron, Wales in approximately 1735, when he was about ten years of age, and settled in what was later called Antrim Township, Franklin County, Pennsylvania.